Website Manager

 Game 10: South Hills, PA 5, Bay County, MI 6

 WASHINGTON, PA., Aug.
-11, 2025 – North Zone champion Bay County, Michigan, used timely hitting from Josh Melick and strong relief pitching from Brayden Kuhn to defeat Host Area representative South Hills, Pennsylvania, 6–5, in Game 10 of the 2025 PONY League World Series at Lew Hays PONY Field on Monday afternoon.
+11, 2025 – North Zone champion Bay County, Michigan, used timely hitting from Jace Melick and strong relief pitching from Brody Kuhn to defeat Host Area representative South Hills, Pennsylvania, 6–5, in Game 10 of the 2025 PONY League World Series.

 Melick finished 3-for-3 with a double, home run, two RBIs, and two runs scored.
 Kuhn earned the win with 6.1 innings of relief, allowing just two earned runs on four hits while striking out four.
 Opferman powered South Hills’ offense with two home runs and four RBIs.